Cottony Cushion Scale Identification Guide

 Lifecycle and Reproduction

-Females lay between 200 and 600 bright red eggs inside a grooved egg sac.
-After hatching, the tiny crawlers spread across the host plant.
+Females lay 200 to 600 bright red eggs inside a ridged egg sac.
+After hatching, the tiny crawlers spread across the plant.
 They settle on leaf veins, twigs, and branches.
-Once in place, they push needle-like mouthparts into the plant and start feeding on sap.
+Once in place, they push thin, straw-like mouthparts into the plant and start feeding on sap.

-As they grow through two to three stages, the insects release waxy white threads.
+As they grow, the insects put out waxy white threads.
 These threads form the cottony covering you see on infested plants.
-In warm areas like southern California or Florida, this pest can finish two to four generations per year.
-In cooler regions, expect one to two generations between spring and fall.
+In warm areas like southern California or Florida, this pest can go through two to four generations per year.
+In cooler regions, expect one to two generations from spring to fall.

 One unusual trait is that females can fertilize their own eggs.
-This is rare in the insect world.
-It means a single individual can start a new problem without mating.
+This is rare among insects.
+It means one individual can start a new colony without mating.

 Feeding Habits and Damage

 Cottony cushion scale feeds only on plant sap.
 It attacks over 200 types of plants.
 Common targets include citrus, pittosporum, nandina, cocculus, acacia, and many woody shrubs and trees.
-Heavy feeding drains nutrients and water.
+Heavy feeding drains nutrients and water from the plant.
 This leads to yellow leaves, twig dieback, less fruit, and sometimes plant death.

-As the insects feed, they give off honeydew.
-This is a sticky sweet liquid that coats leaves and nearby surfaces.
+As the insects feed, they give off honeydew, a sticky sweet liquid that coats leaves and nearby surfaces.
 Honeydew draws ants, which guard the scale in return for the sugary food.
-It also supports the growth of black sooty mold, a dark coating that blocks sunlight and adds stress to the plant.
+It also helps black sooty mold grow on leaves.
+This dark coating blocks sunlight and adds more stress to the plant.

 Natural Enemies

 Cottony cushion scale has a well-known place in pest control history.
-In the 1880s, it destroyed much of the California citrus crop.
+In the 1880s, it wiped out much of the California citrus crop.
 The vedalia beetle (Rodolia cardinalis) and a parasitic fly (Cryptochaetum iceryae) were then brought in from Australia to fight it.
-This program is still viewed as one of the most successful pest control efforts ever.
-Today, these predators remain the main control for cottony cushion scale where they are present.
+This effort worked so well that it is still cited as a landmark in pest control.
+Where these predators live, they keep cottony cushion scale numbers low on their own.

 Treatment Methods for Cottony Cushion Scale

 Cottony cushion scale is a landscape and crop pest, not a household pest.
 Treatment focuses on protecting ornamental and fruit-bearing plants.
-The best results come from combining predator-based control with hands-on and chemical methods.
+The best results come from using several methods together.

-• Ant management: Ants that tend cottony cushion scale for honeydew guard the scales from predators.
-Using ant baits or sticky barriers on tree trunks can cut off this protection and help predators do their job.
+• Ant control: Ants that tend cottony cushion scale for honeydew guard the scales from predators.
+Ant baits or sticky barriers on tree trunks can cut off this protection and let predators do their job.

-• Horticultural oils: Dormant oil sprays applied in late winter can smother overwintering scale on trees that lose their leaves.
-During the growing season, lighter oils target crawlers and young nymphs.
-Always follow label directions and avoid spraying in extreme heat.
+• Horticultural oils: Dormant oil sprays applied in late winter can smother scale that survived the cold.
+Lighter oils used during the growing season target crawlers and young nymphs.
+Follow label directions and do not spray in extreme heat.

-• Insecticidal soaps: These contact sprays work well on exposed crawlers and young nymphs.
-Soaps only kill insects they touch directly and leave no leftover residue, so repeat treatments may be needed while crawlers are still active.
+• Insecticidal soaps: These sprays work well on exposed crawlers and young nymphs.
+Soaps only kill what they touch and leave no residue.
+You may need to spray more than once while crawlers are still active.

 • Pruning and physical removal: For smaller problems, cut off heavily infested branches and scrape or wash off visible scale insects.
 Throw away pruned material away from the garden.

-• Systemic insecticides: For severe cases where other methods have not worked, systemic products applied as soil drenches or trunk injections can offer longer-lasting results.
-Use these only under guidance from a local extension office and follow all label rules, as they can affect other insects in the area.
+• Systemic products: For severe cases where other methods have not worked, systemic products applied to the soil or injected into the trunk can offer longer-lasting results.
+Use these only with guidance from a local extension office and follow all label rules.
+They can affect other insects in the area.

 Timing matters for all treatments.
-The crawler stage is the most exposed and easiest to treat, typically in late spring through summer.
+The crawler stage is the most exposed and easiest to treat.
+This stage is most active in late spring through summer.

 References